jcharbneau/capstone-project-rosy_economix/README.md

 - [Conclusion](#conclusion)

 # Project Demo
-A demonstration has been deployed to https://demo.rosyeconomix.com/.
+A demonstration application has been developed for the Chrome browser and has been deployed to https://demo.rosyeconomix.com/.
 Note this demo also includes a much more readable or "Medium'ish" document as its opening slide.
 Please feel free to review there.

 ## Demo Interface
 ![Rosy Economix Demo Screenshot](project_notes/screenshots/demo_jobchart.png)